-Todays banner material is a made from PVC in a range of weights.
+Today's banner material is a made from PVC in a range of weights.
 This material is perfect for outdoor use and is not affected by water.
+A PVC Mesh fabric is also popular - waterproof, but also windproof, as the mesh allows for wind to travel through the banner, preventing flapping!

 With the right machinery, cheap banner material and computer design applications the modern banner maker can produce high quality printed banners very quickly and cheaply.
 This means that outdoor advertising does not need to be expensive.